 In our eyes, plant care is a two-way street.
-You take care of your plants by giving them nutrients, light and water; they take care of you by reducing stress levels, boosting your mood and creating a relaxing home environment.
+You take care of your plants by giving them nutrients, light and water; they take care of you by aiding in reducing stress levels, boosting your mood and creating a relaxing home environment.

 A speedy grower and easy-pleaser, the Swiss Cheese plant is a great introductory plant for novices, but is loved by seasoned plant people too.

 How you care for a Swiss Cheese Plant

 To get your Monstera deliciosa to thrive, give it lots of light, moderate amounts of water and high humidity.
 A forgiving houseplant, it will endure in less than perfect conditions, but why not aim high?!

 The Swiss Cheese Plant is unusual in terms of its ability to tolerate direct sunlight - over summer, south or westerly facing windows may be too much, but as a general rule the more light the better.